 You might not know the MWR from the DFAC, but you will soon figure these military acronyms out.
-At the same time, after 15 years you might hear phrases and you still don’t know what they mean.
-This is all apart of this life.
+At the same time, after 15 years you might hear phrases and still don’t know what they mean.
+This is all a part of this life.

 You will learn about OPSEC and PERSEC and TRICARE.
 You will figure out what to say and what not to say.
 What you put out there on social media, especially about a deployment matters.

-When military life is new, you will daydream about going off to Europe, and Hawaii and Japan.
+When military life is new, you will daydream about going off to Europe, Hawaii, and Japan.